vnmakarov/mir/c2mir/README.md

 # C to MIR compiler
   * Implementation of a small C11 (2011 ANSI C standard) to MIR compiler
-    * no optional standard features: variable size arrays, complex, atomic
+    * no optional standard features: variable size arrays, complex, atomic, thread local variables
-    * support of the following C extensions:
+    * support of the following C extensions (many of them can be used for better JIT implementation of dynamic programming languages):
       * `\e` escape sequence
       * binary numbers starting with `0b` or `0B` prefix
       * macro `__has_include`